somebox/IS31FL373x-Driver/doc/API.md

 Quick reference for all public methods, enums, and structures in the IS31FL373x LED matrix driver library.

+Both device classes and the canvas inherit from Adafruit_GFX, so you can use standard drawing primitives (drawLine, drawRect, print, etc.).
+See the upstream docs: [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library).

 ## Device Classes

 ### IS31FL3733 (12×16 matrix, 192 LEDs)